otakutyrant/New-Words-Loss/README.md

 # Features

-ALl for One: Iterates all selected books and generate a whole file that counts new words.
-Then you can memorize them.
+All for One: Iterate all selected books and generate a whole file that counts and sort new words.
+Then you can memorize them effectively.

 # TODO